Symposium: New Insights on Isaiah Thomas

 Presenter

-Ashley Cataldo is curator of manuscripts at AAS.
-She is responsible for selecting, cataloging, and making accessible the Society's collection of diaries, correspondence, and other papers.
-Ashley holds an MA in English from Clark University and has pursued graduate work toward a PhD in history also at Clark University.
-Ashley has published articles on early American bookbinding, presented on seventeenth-century manuscript culture, and is interested in the intersection of information studies and the environmental humanities.
+Curator of Manuscripts Ashley Cataldo is responsible for selecting, cataloging, and making accessible the AAS's collection of diaries, correspondence, and other papers.
+She holds an MA in English from Clark University, where she has also pursued graduate work toward a PhD in history.
+Cataldo has published articles on early American bookbinding, presented on seventeenth-century manuscript culture, and is interested in the intersection of information studies and the environmental humanities.

 Presenter